ontocord/mixturevitae/README.md

 ## Overview

 This repository contains the code and instructions for training and evaluating models using the MixtureVitae dataset.
-Our training framework utilizes a fork of NVIDIA's Megatron-LM for large-scale model training.
+We utilize NVIDIA's Megatron-LM for large-scale model distributed training.

 ## Setup